vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * It is either in JWK (a single JWK or a JWK set) or PEM (a PEM encoded X.509 certificate or an RSA Public key) format.
 You can select one of each, or both options.
 * It is placed in the `content.body` message attribute.

-If no key is returned or the key is not in the correct format, the filter will fail.
-If the key cannot verify the JWS signature, the filter will fail.
+If no key is returned or the key is not in the correct format, the filter fails.
+If the key cannot verify the JWS signature, the filter fails.

 Before the policy is called, two message attributes are created containing the JWS header and payload, `jwt.header` and `jwt.body`, respectively.
-In case of **detached signature** the `jwt.body` is not created, because payload must be provided separately in this case.
+If a detached signature occurs, the payload must be provided separately, so the `jwt.body` is not created.

 You can use these attributes in the discovery policy to locate the correct key.
 For example, you can use:

 * `${jwt.header.jku}` with the [Connect to URL](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter) filter to retrieve a JWK from an external source.
 * `${jwt.header.x5u}` to retrieve a PEM encoded certificate from an external source.